analogsenses/source/source/_posts/2014-11-17-the-case-against-the-panasonic-leica-dg-summilux-15mm-f-slash-1-dot-7-lens-for-micro-four-thirds.markdown

 comments: true
 categories:
 - Photography
+description: "The newest Leica-branded lens from Panasonic looks like a winner, but there's more to it than that"
 ---

 Today I read [The Phoblographer's review](http://www.thephoblographer.com/2014/11/17/review-panasonic-15mm-f1-7-micro-four-thirds/) of the [Panasonic Leica DG Summilux 15mm f/1.7](http://www.amazon.com/gp/product/B00J8HV6DG/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00J8HV6DG&linkCode=as2&tag=analogsens-20&linkId=RVRSVJPCIX5WV7RR) lens for Micro Four Thirds.
 It's a nice review as usual, and I quite enjoyed it.
 They really liked the lens too, and they even gave it an Editor's Choice Award.
 If you're in the market for a wide-angle lens for the MFT system, it sure seems like a no-brainer.
 However, upon further consideration, there's a little bit more to it than that.